 You just buy your way in there.

-And so it is about ideas, but you're buying your ideas and you have an allegiance to a political party, and whatever happens to anybody else is irrelevant.
+And so it is about ideas, but you're buying your ideas and you have an allegiance to a political party.

-You want to make sure there's enough wealth transfer so that customers have enough money to go out and buy your Google Glass or buy the ads that Google is is actually selling with all this stuff.
+You want to make sure there's enough wealth transfer so that customers have enough money to go out and buy your Google Glass or buy the ads that Google is actually selling with all this stuff.

 That's the way they make their money.

-You have the most profitable business, even more profitable and bigger than Exxon.
+Just two weeks ago, Tim Cook, CEO, brought up, here you have the most profitable business, even more profitable and bigger than Exxon.

-And they are paying more taxes than any company in America, and yet they're brought up and made to explain why they aren't paying more.
+And yet they're brought up and made to explain why they aren't paying more.

-Now, what that was really all about was hey, you know, you guys are making a hell of a lot of money, and you better start spending it here.
+Now, what that was really all about was: hey, you know, you guys are making a hell of a lot of money, and you better start spending it here.

-It's the equivalent of a shakedown.
+It's equivalent of a shakedown.

 And so what happens?